 3. If your saree fabric is too fancy for you to use as a salwar kameez, then use it as cover-ups for bed or make fancy throw pillows.

 By the way, did you know, in the early days, people of both sexes wore the saree?
 It became more refined, adjustable and in tune with the gender needs of men and women.

 Jainee Gandhi is a Certified Image Consultant from Image Consulting Business Institute – the pioneer in India in the field.
-She works on Lifestyle Evaluation, Personal Style Evaluation, Body Shape Analysis, Wardrobe Clustering, Etiquette, Body Language & Grooming Sessions that will help people create smart impression – thereby increasing their self confidence.
+She works on Lifestyle Evaluation, Personal Style Evaluation, Body Shape Analysis, Wardrobe Clustering, Etiquette, Body Language & Grooming Sessions that will help people create a smart impression – thereby increasing their self-confidence.
 She also conducts corporate workshops, Individual Consulting and coaching Educations institutions on similar lines.